TheOdinProject/curriculum/foundations/html_css/html-foundations/project-recipes.md

   </ul>
 ```

-Your links won't be flashy, but for now just focus on building them out.
+Your links won't be flashy, but for now, just focus on building them out.
 </div>

 ### Viewing your project on the web